Usage

 Parameters:

-• freq – A float specifying the central frequency
+• freq – The central frequency.

-• dt – A float specifying the time sample spacing
+• dt – The time sample spacing.

 • dtype – The PyTorch datatype to use.
 Optional, defaults to PyTorch’s default (float32).